Gyeom02/cpp-astar-jps-directions/README.md

-This is simple Program Showing how astar-directions works
+This is simple astar-directions simulator